• Skip to primary navigation

 Gajar ka halwa (aka carrot halwa) is a very popular Indian dessert.
 Today I have an Afghani version that is very similar to it but uses slightly different ingredients.

 This recipe is adapted from 'The New Middle Eastern Vegetarian' cookbook by Sally Butcher.
-This Afghani version of carrot halwah/ halva is very rich and decadent.
-It is made with a combination of ricotta cheese and dry milk powder.
+This Afghan halwa resembles Indian gajar ka halva.
+It is made with a combination of ricotta cheese and dry milk powder and is very rich and decadent.

-Ricotta cheese is a great substitute for khoya/ mawa (milk solids).
+Ricotta cheese is a great substitute for khoya/ mawa (milk solids) in this dessert.
 It is readily available in grocery stores here and works beautifully.
 I love using it in Indian desserts like this malai coconut ladoo or this chocolate peda recipe.

 All in all, an easy to make dessert that is sure to wow everyone with its taste and texture.
-Don't forget to check the Serving suggestions section for some yummy serving ideas.
+Don't forget to check the 'Expert Tips' section for some yummy serving ideas.

 hand holding spoon with carrot halva